anyaevostinar/anyaevostinar.github.io/classes/257-w26/lab-git.md

 (If you want to check out a branch that's already been created, do `git checkout BRANCH_NAME`)

 ## Step 4: Making some changes
 Since we'll eventually merge everyone's branches back into main, this next part will require a bit of coordination on the part of team members.
+If your team members aren't done with Part 1 yet, feel free to just pick two topics and start by listing your information and you can check with them as they are finished.

 1. Each person's branch should contain two text files:
     * one containing a list of each team member's favorite ____,